-DESCRIPTION OF DUPLICATION OF APPLICANTS ACROSS WAITING LISTS

-35.67% of applications are duplicates, representing families who have applied to two or more waiting lists.
+DESCRIPTION OF DUPLICATION OF APPLICANTS ACROSS WAITING LISTS 35.67% of applications are duplicates, representing families who have applied to two or more waiting lists.
 There are 63,426 unduplicated households on HACSB's waiting lists.

-WAITING LIST NAME DESCRIPTION OF PLANNED CHANGES TO WAITING LIST Rental Assistance Demonstration Sites - PBV Possible review and update of all PBV waiting lists for active and interested applicants.
-Housing Choice Voucher - Tenant-Based In April 2023, HACSB began selecting applicants from the 2022 TBV waiting list.
+WAITING LIST NAME DESCRIPTION OF PLANNED CHANGES TO WAITING LIST Rental Assistance Demonstration Sites - PBV Site-based waiting lists may be open or closed based on vacancies.
+Housing Choice Voucher - Tenant-Based Waiting list will remain closed.